Divorce in Colombia: Legal Process and Requirements

 Representation for the Child

-In some cases, especially contentious ones, the court might appoint a representative or guardian ad litem for the child.
-This person's role is to represent the child's best interests in court.
+In high-conflict custody cases, the court may appoint a guardian ad litem or a legal representative for the child.
+This person advocates for the child's best interests during the proceedings, ensuring their voice is heard.

 Mediation